zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 ### Domain Model {#domain-model}

 The domain model in Mendix is a data model that describes the information in your application domain in an abstract way.
-For more general information, see the [Domain Model](/refguide/domain-model/) documentation.
+For more general information, see the [Data in the Domain Model](/refguide/domain-model/) documentation.
 To learn about where the entities from the domain model are used and relevant during implementation, see the [Microflows](#microflows) section below.

 {{< figure src="/attachments/appstore/platform-supported-content/modules/genai/genaicommons/genai-commons-domain-model.png" alt="" >}}